silverjuke/silverjuke/docs/user-guide.md

 Some other options can be set in the `[main]` section of the globals.ini file:

-- `debug =` Set to 1 to enable additional debug checks and asserts.
-To invoke an additional test assert, use the value 2.
+- `debug =` Debugging flags: 1=Enable debugging, 2=Invoke test assert, 4=Do
+  scripting tests.
+You can use more than one flag by adding them.
 Needed for debugging purposes only, defaults to 0.

 Options for the `[tageditor]` section of the globals.ini file: